emerald-dao/emerald-academy-v2/src/lib/content/quickstarts/0-hello-world-ios/en/readme.md

 💼 Take a quick look at how your contract gets deployed in `flow.json`.

 📝 The app is written in SwiftUI, and implements a "No View Model" design.
-With the exception of the FlowManager service and a few UI helpers in the Misc directory, the design and direct functions
+With the exception of the FlowManager service and a few UI helpers in the Misc directory, the design and direct functions can all be modified in the Views directory.